OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 If you have any questions, suggestions or requests, feel free to DM me.

 - `F10` now does a hard-reload of the map (this saved me EONS of time)
 - `PreScriptReload()` will now reload the map automatically, to stay synced and reduce crashes due to a pointer fuckup or weird timing issues.
-Can be turned off with 👻`noReloads=true` flag
+Can be turned off with `noReloads=true` flag

 ### Navigation
 1. Take into account that `jump nav point` will be used regardles of species by NPCs, so make it jumpable even for slowest ones.